 - General population surveys of individuals at their home.
-This approach is employed for the Scottish Recreation Survey, the Welsh Outdoor Recreation Survey, the English Day Visits Survey and the Public Opinion of Forestry surveys (Tables 6.2 to 6.7).
+This approach is employed for the Scottish Recreation Survey, the Welsh Outdoor Recreation Survey, the Monitor of Engagement with the Natural Environment (England) and the Public Opinion of Forestry surveys (Tables 6.1 to 6.7).

 - Surveying and counting of visitors to a specific area or woodland.
 On site surveying has been employed for the All Forest Monitoring and Quality of Experience surveys.
 In addition, the Northern Ireland Forest Service keep records of visitors who pay an admission charge to their sites.